abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 ---
-title: How to Get Rich (without getting lucky) summarised.
+title: "How to Get Rich (without getting lucky): Summary"
 date: "2018-08-20T22:12:03.284Z"
 tags: [tweetstorm, naval]
-description: Summarised note on the Naval's expanded points from his "How To Get Rich Without Getting Lucky" tweetstorm.
+description: Summarised note on Naval's expanded points from his "How To Get Rich Without Getting Lucky" tweetstorm.
 slug: "how-to-get-rich-without-getting-lucky-summary"
 coverImage: "./feynman.jpeg"
 ---

-Here is the summarised note on the Naval's expanded points from his "How to Get Rich" tweetstorm <a href="/how-to-get-rich-without-getting-lucky-pt-1" class="read-more">_(Read expanded series here)_</a>.
+Here is the summarised note on Naval's expanded points from his "How to Get Rich" tweetstorm <a href="/how-to-get-rich-without-getting-lucky-pt-1" class="read-more">_(Read expanded series here)_</a>.

 Let's get to it.